-Search for a Laser and IPL Skin Rejuvenation clinic in your local area.
+Click for ALL Laser and IPL Skin Rejuvenation clinics in the UK & Ireland.

 Developments in laser or intense pulsed light (IPL) treatments have centred on trying to improve non-ablative light sources that do not harm the surface of the skin, but still cause visible improvement of lines and wrinkles.
 This treatment is usually called "photo rejuvenation", and although the aim is wrinkle improvement, these machines do not, as yet, produce the sometimes dramatic results achieved with the more aggressive skin resurfacing approach.
 There are many different types of laser, IPL/LHE and LED system available on the market.
 Each machine has its own individual profile and body of clinical evidence to support treatment claims - make sure that you ask for this when you visit a clinic.
 In general, most of these systems can reduce the appearance of some pigmented changes and small thread veins on the face.
 Claims for improvement in the appearance of actual wrinkles, any tightening of the skin, or reduction in the appearance of acne scars should be carefully questioned The cost of skin rejuvenation can be in the range of £100 - £300 per treatment.

 The Discovery Pico and Pico Plus (PICO SERIES) picosecond laser for tattoo and pigmented lesion removal is distributed in the UK by Lynton Lasers.
 It features a dual-wavelength 532nm frequency doubled Nd:YAG (KTP) laser and a 1064nm Nd:YAG, both capable of picosecond and nanosecond output.

 PicoSure by Cynosure was the world’s first picosecond laser indicated for the removal of tattoos and benign, pigmented lesions, such as age spots.